Repair An Outdoor Light Fixture

 When I first saw the above outdoor light fixture mounted this way I had no idea what to expect.
 I had to use my razor knife to cut into the white blob behind the outdoor light fixture and discovered duct tape beneath.

-The outdoor light fixture was attached to the outside wall using a metal, surface mounted, indoor, octagonal electrical box that was wrapped in duct tape and covered in caulk.
+The outdoor light fixture was attached to the outside wall using a metal, surface-mounted, indoor, octagonal electrical box that was wrapped in duct tape and covered in caulk.
 This was not a good method for attaching an outdoor light fixture to a building.

 Normally a pancake electrical box would be mounted to the surface of the Oriented Strand Board (OSB) sub-surface and the outdoor light fixture would be attached to that.
 The vinyl siding would be cut around the pancake box.

-However, a pancake box does not always provide a good solid level surface to support the light fixture.
+However, a pancake box does not always provide a good solid-level surface to support the light fixture.
 This varies by the surface of the wall of course.

-The old light fixture, duct tape, and caulk is removed to reveal an indoor electrical box with some of the knockouts removed
+The old fixture, duct tape, and caulk is removed to reveal an indoor electrical box with some of the knockouts removed

-The old metal box was not grounded as required in article 250 in the National Electrical Code (NFPA 70).
+The old metal box was not grounded as required in Article 250 in the National Electrical Code (NFPA 70).

 Wires for old outdoor light fixture sticking out from the vinyl siding